Scottish Heritage Homes & Gardens

 Enjoy a leisurely breakfast as the train departs Keith and travels west towards Inverness and Invergordon, where you will disembark for a visit to Foulis Castle.
 This 18th-century castle is built on the site of the seat of the Clan Munro for 700 years and is still occupied by the family.
 And who better to tell the history of their wonderful home and clan than Mrs. Munro of Foulis and her son, Hector, the Clan Chief.
 After their welcome, wander around the castle’s grounds and tour Mrs. Munro’s delightful courtyard garden.
 Alternatively, join Hector in the drawing room for a whisky tasting.

-Once you have returned to the train, a late lunch will be served and you will travel towards Kyle of Lochalsh on what is arguably the most scenic route in Britain.
-At Plockton, you disembark for a visit to Attadale on the west coast.
-This massive, 30,000-acre estate has been home to the Macpherson family since the 1950s.
-It boasts a Water Garden, Japanese Garden, and Sunken Garden among other treasures.
+Back on board, lunch will be served and you travel towards Kyle of Lochalsh on what is arguably the most scenic route in Britain — pass the Torridon Mountains, Achnashellach forest and Loch Carron.
+At Plockton, disembark for a visit to Attadale on the west coast.
+This massive, 30,000-acre estate boasts a Water Garden, Japanese Garden, and Sunken Garden among other treasures.
 You return to the train in Kyle of Lochalsh for overnight stabling.
 A lavish dinner is followed by entertainment in the Observation Car.

 Day 3: Kyle of Lochalsh-Boat of Garten

-Disembark after breakfast to drive across to the Isle Of Skye and the 20,000- acre Clan Donald estate on the Sleat peninsula.
-Visit the magnificent restored historic gardens, and the beautiful walking trails threading through the 40 acres of woodland around the ruined Armadale Castle.
+Disembark after breakfast to drive across to the Isle of Skye and the 20,000- acre Clan Donald estate on the Sleat peninsula.
 You can also spend time in the award-winning museum and discover the history of the Highlands and Islands through the story of Clan Donald or the MacDonalds, the Lords of the Isles.

 Return to the train in Kyle of Lochalsh and enjoy a leisurely lunch as you retrace part of yesterday’s route as far as Dingwall.
-The train continues south to Carrbridge where you disembark for your visit to Ballindalloch, one of Scotland’s most romantic castles, with its wonderful gardens.
+The train continues south to Carrbridge where you disembark for your visit to Ballindalloch, one of Scotland’s most romantic castles, with wonderful walled gardens.
 Return to the train at Boat of Garten on the private Strathspey Railway for overnight stabling.
-Enjoy a late informal dinner followed by a nightcap in the Observation Car.
+Enjoy dinner followed by a nightcap in the Observation Car.

 Day 4: Boat of Garten-Dundee

 After breakfast, motorcoach to Rothiemurchus Estate, where you can tour the hunting lodge and parkland, or enjoy some of the outdoor activities at this beautiful site beneath the Cairngorm Mountains.
-Rejoin the train in Aviemore and enjoy lunch as you journey south through Blair Atholl and Pitlochry to Dunkeld, where you disembark for your visit to Ruthven House with its traditional Scottish gardens.
-Enjoy afternoon tea here as you talk with the hosts of this thriving working estate.
+Rejoin the train in Kingussie and enjoy lunch as you journey south through Blair Atholl and Pitlochry to Dunkeld, where you disembark for your visit to Ruthven House with its traditional Scottish gardens.
 The final visit of your tour is to Pitmuies Garden near Forfar.
 This is a gem of a final visit for your journey, with two semi-formal walled gardens, a long border of herbaceous perennials, old-fashioned roses and many rare plants.
 Return to the train in Dundee for your final night on board and a formal dinner and after-dinner entertainment in the Observation Car before stabling overnight.

 Day 5: Dundee-Edinburgh